awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstancesLinux.md

 The following instructions explain how to connect to your instance using an SSH client\.
 If you receive an error while attempting to connect to your instance, see [Troubleshooting Connecting to Your Instance](TroubleshootingInstancesConnecting.md)\.

-**Note**
-If you are connecting to a Linux instance from a computer running Windows, see the following documentation instead: [Connecting to Your Linux Instance from Windows Using PuTTY](putty.md) and [Connecting to Your Linux Instance from Windows Using Windows Subsystem for Linux](WSL.md)\.

 After you launch your instance, you can connect to it and use it the way that you'd use a computer sitting in front of you\.

 **Note**